 Q1.
 What are the good hotels to stay in Leh Ladakh?

-There are plenty of stay options available in entire Leh Ladakh region that suits budgets of all the types.
-Right from basic dorm/hostel type facilities to luxurious villas, you will find everything in Leh town.
+There are plenty of stay options available in the entire Leh Ladakh region that suits the budgets of all the types.
+Right from basic dorm/hostel-type facilities to luxurious villas, you will find everything in Leh town.

-Once you move outside Leh town, the options start getting limited especially in the remote areas of Changthang where Tso Moriri and Hanle exists.
+Once you move outside Leh town, the options start getting limited especially in the remote areas of Changthang where Tso Moriri and Hanle exist.
 At Hanle, there are only 3-4 guest houses to stay while in Tso Moriri, few camps exist and homestays.
 But options to stay at Tso Moriri are a bit limited especially when it comes to the budget camps.
-Majority of the camps are in the range of INR 3000+, so a bit heavy on the pocket.
+The majority of the camps are in the range of INR 3000+, so a bit heavy on the pocket.